jquery/infrastructure-puppet/doc/puppet.md

 lowest available that's over 1200), list of groups the user is in and SSH keys.
 Password authentication is not supported.

+There is [separate documentation] for setting up your access.

+[separate documentation]: ./access.md

 To remove a user, simply set `ensure: absent` and remove any groups and SSH keys.
 Do not completely remove the user account definition.